Slemish College

 Slemish College is a co-educational integrated secondary school in Ballymena, Northern Ireland.

+There are six houses at Slemish College.
+Ultan, Comgall, Gall, Beryn and Faber.

 The college is named after Slemish Mountain near Ballymena in mid-Antrim, which tradition suggests was home to Saint Patrick during his youth.

 Context

 Integrated Education is a Northern Ireland phenomenon, where traditionally schools were sectarian, either run as Catholic schools (Maintained) or Protestant schools (Controlled).
 On a parental request, a school could apply to 'transition' to become Grant Maintained (Integrated school) which would offer 30% of the school places to students from the minority community.
 Lagan College was the first integrated school to open in 1981.

 Under the delegated Northern Ireland education system, the year groups are numbered differently to their English cousins.
 In England the first year is Reception, then comes Year 1, in Education in Northern Ireland, reception is year 0, then Primary 1 and 11 year-olds transition to post-primary (secondary) into Year 8.